VLDRospuskov/epamejc2020/README.md

 h g

-2. Generate double array with definable dimension, fill it by random chars.
+**2. Generate double array with definable dimension, fill it by random chars.**

 Implement 2 strategies that makes string on base of that array.